RiverArchitect/RA_wiki/wiki/ProjectMaker.md

 The program will run in the background and prompts the calculation progress in the console window.

+After running the program, discharge-specific usable habitat area was written to a spreadsheet located in `ProjectName/Geodata/SHArea_evaluation_UNIT.xlsx` (see output section below).

 ***

 ## Output<a name="pmiout"></a>